 What Is Hemp?

 The scientific name of the hemp plant is Cannabis Sativa, and it is one of the earliest domesticated plants.
 Most of its parts are useful, and they can be turned into items fit for consumption, as well as other uses.
 For example, its leaves and flowers are rich in phytocannabinoids like cannabidiol (CBD) that is used as the main ingredient in many health and wellness products.
 Its seeds have high nutritional value and are considered a superfood by scientists.
 Also, hemp seed oil has high amounts of essential fatty acids, and because of this, it is used in skincare products.
-Its stalk is used for making paper, textiles, and cordage because of high tensile strength.
+Its stalk is used for making paper, textiles, and cordage because of its high tensile strength.

 What Is Medical Grade Hemp?